 - MagForce (MF6:GR) – Injects iron oxide nanoparticles directly into tumors.
 The particles generate heat within the tumor tissue, killing cancer cells.

 - Nanobiotix (NANO:FP) – Developed nanoparticles that interact with X-rays and maximize the effect of radiotherapy within tumor cells

 - Menlo Therapeutics (MNLO) – Previously known as Foamix, they’re targeting the dermatology industry with nano-emulsion foams.

 - NanoViricides (NNVC) – Develops “nanoviricides” that are designed to work by binding to and eliminating virus particles from the bloodstream, just as antibodies do, only potentially much better.
 We were skeptics then, and we’re skeptics now.

 From rejuvenating your skin to helping you quit smoking, nanotechnology has many uses in healthcare aside from just drug delivery.
 Venture capitalists continue to fund nanotechnology healthcare startups in all areas of healthcare.
 A recent example would be Nanox, a startup that is reinventing medical imaging with a new x-ray machine powered by “a ‘chip’ of nano-scale structures – created using proprietary nanofabrication techniques.”
+(Update 08/21/2020: Nanox filed for an IPO.)
 Another exciting startup to watch is Berkeley Lights and their nanofluidics platform that lets researchers quickly manipulate and measure cells at scale.

 While the term nanotechnology has changed over the years, the promises it holds haven’t.
 Many companies are using nanotechnology, they’re just not shouting it from the rooftops.
 If you want to stay on top of what stocks to invest in based on the new definition of nanotechnology, we can help.